captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 If successful, this should generate the swagger documentation for the project and place it in `cmd/api/docs`.

-> **Important:** The documentation that was just created may contain an error at the end of the file
-> which will need to be handled before starting the application.
-To fix this, proceed over to the
-> newly generated `cmd/api/docs/docs.go` file and remove the following two lines at the end of the
-> project:
->
-> ```
-> LeftDelim:        "{{",
-> RightDelim:       "}}",
-> ```
->
-> This issue appears to occur every time you generate the swagger documentation, and will be
-> something to note as you continue working through the tech challenge
-> Finally, proceed over to `cmd/api/main.go` and add the following to your list of imports.
-Remember
-> to replace `[name]` with your name:
+Finally, go back to `internal/routes/routes.go` and add the following to your list of imports.
+Remember to replace `[name]` with your name:

 ```
 _ "github.com/[name]/blog/cmd/api/docs"